-Shifts from snow to rain-dominated precipitation regimes often result in earlier streamflows, but may either increase or decrease runoff depending on precipitation timing relative to timing of evaporative demand (Chauvin et al., 2011).
+Shifts from snow to rain-dominated precipitation regimes often result in earlier streamflows, but may either increase or decrease runoff depending on precipitation timing relative to timing of evaporative demand (Chauvin et al. 2011).
+In addition to changes in annual mean climate variables, changes in intra-annual variations have been shown to buffer, and in some specific cases, reverse expected hydrological changes based only on annual mean changes (Kumar et al. 2012).
 Where tree mortality and a change of dominant land cover occurs (e.g., from drought), hydrologic yield can increase if vegetative demand due to mortality declines more than the increased evaporative demand driven by climate.
 The opposite can also occur, depending on vegetation and climate characteristics, causing streamflows to shift from perennial to intermittent.
-Altered conditions will affect irrigators that depend on small streams.
+Altered conditions will affect irrigators and small resident fish populations that depend on small streams.

+The objectives of the hydrological component are therefore to assess projected hydrological changes resulting from mean temperature and precipitation changes, both with and without changes in the intra-annual variability, and both with and without aspen mortality.
+Such detailed assessments are especially important to address questions from stakeholders who are frequently skeptical of simplistic assumptions regarding climate change projections, and hence increase confidence in the scientific results.
 Thus, a better understanding of how available water resources will change under future land cover and climate regimes will enable the development of measures to enhance the resilience of systems on which their livelihood depends (e.g., developing small reservoirs).

 To our knowledge, there are no studies specifically investigating the interactive effects of altered fire and soil-moisture regimes on aspen under climate change and the concomitant alteration of water-balance dynamics.
 Actionable science is urgently needed by land managers to both prioritize the most effective areas for aspen protection and restoration, and to inform strategies for future water resources management.
 Unfortunately, projections of future aspen distribution are challenged by a lack of understanding of the linkages between key biophysical drivers and the causal mechanisms controlling the productivity and extent of aspen.
 If fire becomes more frequent under climate change, it is possible that aspen could prosper in areas where soil-moisture remains adequate, but fire could also significantly hasten aspen’s decline where essential soil moisture subsidies are lost.
 Under this latter scenario, consequences would include impoverished regional biodiversity and altered ecosystem services, especially water resources.